Claire-Lavigne/Cours-Developper/SEO/WebsiteAnalysis.md

   - min 400 words for pages on your website (when it makes sense)
   - 600 words for blog posts, news or expert content

-## Examine keyword rankings
-- After having Google Analytics for 1 month :
-  - Check that the organic traffic on your website is increasing, or at least stable
-    - Menu => “Acquisition” => “All Traffic” => “Channel” => “Organic Search”
-- Get results from Google Search Console installed + Check issues again
-  - Figure out which keywords are driving your website traffic before making any SEO changes

-## Check the quality of existing links
-- Check if social media accounts have been created and linked to the website = share and distribute the website content
-- Make partnerships
-- Use the Search Console (or Majestic, SEMRush, Moz Explorer...) and study the existing links
-- Make sure that a majority of your traffic does not originate from spammy links (low-quality, foreign language websites, content completely different from yours)

 # Analyse content of pages

 ## Good practices
 - [head + body](https://openclassrooms.com/en/courses/3594061-boost-traffic-to-your-website-with-search-engine-optimization/5838156-optimize-the-content-of-your-web-pages)
 - [type of content](https://openclassrooms.com/en/courses/3594061-boost-traffic-to-your-website-with-search-engine-optimization/5838228-build-your-content-machine)

-# Improve the indexing of a website

-It may be necessary to redirect your visitors from one page to another if the URL has changed or the page no longer exists : put in a 301 redirect (permanent redirect)

 ## Robots meta tags

-Be careful :
-- Check that the URL is written correctly (no typos, with or without final slash).
 - Check that there are no successive canonical tags (page A points to B points to C).
 - Check that you don’t have a loop: A to B and B to A.
 - Check that the URL in the tag is accessible (no 404 error).